-When the cancelation period for a trip closes, the waitlist also closes since we can no longer replace spots.
+When the cancellation period for a trip closes, the waitlist also closes since we can no longer replace spots.

-To increase your chance of winning a waitlist “lottery,” make sure to follow the instructions in the text you receive and provide the information I ask for.
+To increase your chance of winning a waitlist “lottery,” make sure to follow the instructions in the text you receive and provide the requested information.

 NOTE: Cabins that come available are first offered to existing travelers to give them the opportunity to upgrade or change cabin types.
 Remaining cabins will be offered to families on my text notification list.